adlnet/xAPI-Spec/xAPI-Data.md

 ##### <a name="2.4.6.1">2.4.6.1</a> Registration Property

 ###### <a name="2.4.6.1.s1"></a>Rationale/Details

 When an LRS is an integral part of an LMS, the LMS likely supports the concept of registration.
 The Experience API applies the concept of registration more broadly.
 A registration could be considered to be an attempt, a session, or could span multiple Activities.
 There is no expectation that completing an Activity ends a registration.
 Nor is a registration necessarily confined to a single Agent.

-The Registration is also used when storing documents within the State resource, e.g. for bookmarking.
-Normally the same Registration is used for requests to both the Statement and State resources relating to the same learning experience so that all data recorded for the experience is consistent.
+The Registration is also used when storing documents within the State Resource, e.g. for bookmarking.
+Normally the same registration is used for requests to both the Statement and State Resources relating to the same learning experience so that all data recorded for the experience is consistent.

 <a name="contextActivities"/>

 ##### <a name="2.4.6.2">2.4.6.2</a> ContextActivities Property

 ###### <a name="2.4.6.2.s1"></a>Description

 A map of the types of learning activity context that this Statement is related to.

 ###### <a name="2.4.6.2.s2"></a>Rationale

 Many Statements do not just involve one (Object) Activity that is the focus, but relate to other contextually relevant Activities.
-"Context Activities" allow for these related Activities to be represented in a structured manner.
+The "contextActivities" property allow for these related Activities to be represented in a structured manner.

 ###### <a name="2.4.6.2.s3"></a>Details

 There are four valid context types.
 All, any or none of these MAY be used in a given Statement:

 * <a name="2.4.6.2.s3.b1"></a>__Parent__: an Activity with a direct relation to the Activity which is the Object of the Statement.
 In almost all cases there is only one sensible parent or none, not multiple.
 For example: a Statement about a quiz question would have the quiz as its parent Activity.

 * <a name="2.4.6.2.s3.b2"></a>__Grouping__: an Activity with an indirect relation to the Activity which is the Object of the Statement.
 For example: a course that is part of a qualification.
 The course has several classes.
 The course relates to a class as the parent, the qualification relates to the class as the grouping.

 * <a name="2.4.6.2.s3.b3"></a>__Category__: an Activity used to categorize the Statement.
 "Tags" would be a synonym.
-Category SHOULD be used to indicate a profile of xAPI behaviors, as well as other categorizations.
-For example: Anna attempts a biology exam, and the Statement is tracked using the cmi5 profile.
-The Statement's Activity refers to the exam, and the category is the cmi5 profile.
+Category SHOULD be used to indicate a Profile of xAPI behaviors, as well as other categorizations.
+For example: Anna attempts a biology exam, and the Statement is tracked using the cmi5 Profile.
+The Statement's Activity refers to the exam, and the category is the cmi5 Profile.

-* <a name="2.4.6.2.s3.b4"></a>__Other__: a context Activity that doesn't fit one of the other properties.
+* <a name="2.4.6.2.s3.b4"></a>__Other__: a contextActivity that doesn't fit one of the other properties.
 For example: Anna studies a textbook for a biology exam.
-The Statement's Activity refers to the textbook, and the exam is a context Activity of type "other".
+The Statement's Activity refers to the textbook, and the exam is a context Activity of type `other`.

 Single Activity Objects are allowed as values so that 0.95 Statements will be compatible with 1.0.0.

 __Note:__ The values in this section are not for expressing all the relationships the Statement Object has.
 Instead, they are for expressing relationships appropriate for the specific Statement (though the nature of the Object will often be important in determining that).
-For instance, it is appropriate in a Statement about a test to include the course the test is part of as "parent", but not to include every possible degree program the course could be part of in the grouping value.
+For instance, it is appropriate in a Statement about a test to include the course the test is part of as a "parent", but not to include every possible degree program the course could be part of in the grouping value.

 ###### <a name="2.4.6.2.s4"></a>Requirements
 * <a name="2.4.6.2.s4.b1"></a>Every key in the contextActivities Object MUST be one of parent, grouping, category, or other.